Daily High to Daily Low: Is It Safe to Buy Zynerba Pharmaceuticals Inc. (ZYNE)?

 ROTH Capital gave a rating of “Buy” to ZYNE, setting the target price at $12 in the report published on December 31st of the previous year.

-During the last 5 trading sessions, ZYNE rose by +1.58%, which changed the moving average for the period of 200-days by +24.24% in comparison to the 20-day moving average, which settled at $4.56.
-In addition, Zynerba Pharmaceuticals Inc. saw 36.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZYNE fell by -7.88%, which changed the moving average for the period of 200-days by +17.53% in comparison to the 20-day moving average, which settled at $4.51.
+In addition, Zynerba Pharmaceuticals Inc. saw 23.94% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ZYNE